Alejogb1/job-board/blog-data/with-machine-learning-which-performance-metric-is-used-for-a-sequential-dataset.md

 id: "with-machine-learning-which-performance-metric-is-used-for-a-sequential-dataset"
 ---

-alright, so you're asking about performance metrics for sequential data in machine learning. that’s a pretty common question and it can get a little tricky because we aren't just dealing with individual data points. we’ve got time dependencies or order which throws a wrench in how we usually measure performance.
+, so you're asking about performance metrics for sequential data in machine learning. that’s a pretty common question and it can get a little tricky because we aren't just dealing with individual data points. we’ve got time dependencies or order which throws a wrench in how we usually measure performance.

 i’ve been there, believe me. a few years back, i was working on a project to predict network traffic patterns for a small isp. we had this massive stream of data – packets coming in, going out, the whole shebang, and the initial models i built using just regular metrics for classification just completely bombed. it felt like i was trying to use a screwdriver on a nail - wrong tool, wrong job. so, yeah, i had to really go back to the books and dive into what metrics actually made sense for the sequence of events, especially when the order was important.